-Hemp and hemp products have gained immense popularity in the past few years, and milk alternatives are the new thing.
+Hemp and hemp products have gained immense popularity in the past few years, and milk alternatives are new.
 The combination of both trends, has hemp milk seeing its heyday.
-Although hemp milk is a relatively newer addition to the long list of hemp-based products, it is capitalizing on the milk alternatives are the healthier option train.
+Although hemp milk is a relatively newer addition to the long list of hemp-based products, it is capitalizing on the milk alternatives are the ‘plant based milks are the healthier option’ train.
 But what are the health benefits of hemp, how healthy is hemp milk?
 Is it really good for you?
 Will it cause any harmful effects in your body?
 We’ll explore all these questions in this article.

 - Is Hemp Milk Good for You?